As Amended and Restated Effective December 28, 2012

 6.1.6 the employee benefits listed below for the remainder of the Non-Competition Period, in the form and manner set forth below:

-(a) provided that the Employee is eligible for and timely elects COBRA continuation coverage, during the shorter of the Non-Competition Period and the 18-month period following the Employees termination date, the Company will reimburse the Employee for the monthly COBRA cost of continued coverage for the Employee, and, where applicable, his spouse and dependents, paid by the Employee under the Companys group health plan pursuant to section 4980B of the Code, less the amount that the Employee would be required to contribute for such health coverage if the Employee were an active employee of the Company (the Monthly COBRA Costs).
-In the event that the Non-Competition Period exceeds the foregoing 18-month period, if the Employee secures an individual policy for health coverage for himself and, where applicable, his spouse and dependents, the Company will reimburse the Employee for the monthly cost of such coverage for the period commencing on the first day following the 18-month period and ending on the last day of the Non-Competition Period; provided that the amount of the Companys reimbursement for any month during this period will not exceed the Monthly COBRA Costs.
+(a) provided that the Employee is eligible for and timely elects COBRA continuation coverage, during the 18-month period following the Employees termination date, the Company will reimburse the Employee for the monthly COBRA cost of continued coverage for the Employee, and, where applicable, his spouse and dependents, paid by the Employee under the Companys group health plan pursuant to section 4980B of the Code, less the amount that the Employee would be required to contribute for such health coverage if the Employee were an active employee of the Company (the Monthly COBRA Costs).
+Following the foregoing 18-month period, if the Employee secures an individual policy for health coverage for himself and, where applicable, his spouse and dependents, the Company will reimburse the Employee for the monthly cost of such coverage for the period commencing on the first day following the 18-month period and ending on the last day of the Non-Competition Period; provided that the amount of the Companys reimbursement for any month during this period will not exceed the Monthly COBRA Costs.
 Notwithstanding the foregoing, the Company reserves the right to restructure the foregoing continued coverage arrangement in any manner reasonably necessary or appropriate to avoid penalties or negative tax consequences to the Company or the Employee, as determined by the Company in its sole and absolute discretion;

 (b) a payment each month for a number of months equal to the number of months in the Non-Competition Period, equal to the monthly premium cost (less any employee portion of such premium costs) the Company would have paid for coverage for the Employee under the applicable life insurance and accidental death and dismemberment policy(ies) which insured the Employee during the term of his employment had the Employee remained employed by the Company during the Non-Competition Period; and